 The current fee is $20 per semester and $16 per summer session.

-This fee supports Student Health Services, which provides care for on-campus injuries, illness, a self-help medication center, health education, health assessment, advice, information/referral, and personal counseling.
+This fee supports Student Health Services, which provides care for on-campus injuries, illness, a self-help medication center, health education, health assessment, information/referral, and personal counseling.

 If a student is enrolled at both West Valley College and Mission College, then the health fee need only be paid at one of the two.
 A valid receipt showing proof of payment at Mission will allow West Valley to waive the fee and vice versa.